Panabit-Software/L7-Traffic-Shaping/README.md

 # 🌐 **Background**
 <a id="background"></a>
-In traditional network architecture, traffic splitting typically relies on **static rules**, such as predefined policies based on **IP addresses, port numbers, and protocol types**.
+In traditional network architecture, traffic shaping typically relies on **static rules**, such as predefined policies based on **IP addresses, port numbers, and protocol types**.
 While effective in fixed environments, these static rules lack flexibility and adaptability, leading to various issues as business needs evolve and network environments become more complex.

 ---